The Discarded: Comics

-"The Discarded" was one of several stories adapted into comic format for the 1978 comic story collection The Illustrated Harlan Ellison.
+"The Discarded" was one of several stories adapted into a comic format for the 1978 comic story collection The Illustrated Harlan Ellison.
 The story's pencils, inks, and colors were by Michael Whelan, while Alex Jay performed the lettering.

 Of the adaptation, Ellison noted that he was not upset that the story, along with several of his others, were shortened to fit the collection as "I can’t get very upset because they were edited down.
 If they are diminished I suspect they were diminishable.
 They were capable of being diminished."
 He further noted that he did not see the adaptations as inferior as they would serve as a good introduction to his work for those unfamiliar.

 The story was given a second adaptation for the second volume of Harlan Ellison's Dream Corridor, which was published in 2007 through Dark Horse Comics.
 Steve Rude served as the story's penciller and inker.

 Novel

 In a 2010 interview with Wired's Sarah Bernhardt, Ellison mentioned that he was working on a novel version of "The Discarded" that would draw upon both the original short story and the Masters of Science Fiction teleplay.
-He reported that he had worked on the novel from May until August of 2010 and that it would be his last book.
+He reported that he had worked on the novel from May until August 2010 and that it would be his last book.